Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group8__dchitalia_dlam_aramos/Next_Generation_Sequencing.md

 [First Base Identification](https://www.illumina.com/documents/products/techspotlights/techspotlight_sequencing.pdf)

-The second cycle then proceeds similar to the first with the addition of more terminators, primers and DNA polymerase.
+The second cycle then proceeds similarly to the first with the addition of more terminators, primers, and DNA polymerase.
 Upon laser excitation and fluorescence emission, the second base is captured and identified.

 This series of cycles is then repeated over thousands of cycles, resulting in an agglomeration of the completed fragment’s base pair sequence.